DataDog/dd-sdk-roku/README.md

 ### Identifying your users

 Adding user information to your RUM sessions makes it easy to:
-* Follow the journey of a given user
+* Follow the journey of a given user.
-* Know which users are the most impacted by errors
+* Know which users are the most impacted by errors.
-* Monitor performance for your most important users
+* Monitor performance for your most important users.

-The following attributes are **optional**, you should provide **at least one** of them:
+The following attributes are **optional**, but you should provide **at least one** of them:

 | Attribute | Type   | Description                                                                                              |
 | --------- | ------ | -------------------------------------------------------------------------------------------------------- |